 Since the car returned to the Jaguar Daimler Heritage Trust at Gaydon, Tony Merrygold the Vehicle Collection Manager has been working hard with Laurence Jones to source original parts to tidy the car up and to reclaim the original registration number, XHP 438.

-The Daimler SP250 Owners Club is proud to have been chosen to display XHP 438 on its stand at the NEC and we are sure that this prototype will attract a lot of interest.
+The Daimler SP250 Owners Club is proud to have been chosen to display XHP 438 on its stand at the NEC where this prototype attracted a lot of interest.

 For further information on the cars history please follow the links below.